Hazyel/Rotations/README.md

 # Rotations
-The MinigameMC Rotations
+The Kratous Rotations

-This repo contains the public rotations for the MinigameMC servers.
+This repo contains the public rotations for the Kratous servers.